 Meth Addiction Facts and Statistics

-Meth addiction is one of the fastest growing drug trend in America.
-In fact, meth is a quintessentially an American drug.
-It’s gives the user energy and a feeling of confidence.
+Meth addiction is one of the fastest-growing drug trends in America.
+In fact, meth is quintessentially an American drug.
+It gives the user energy and a feeling of confidence.
 Think your morning cup of coffee times a thousand.
 Over the last ten years, meth abuse and addiction can safely be called THE drug epidemic in America.

 There’s a ton of information out there about meth and meth addiction.
 However, these meth addiction facts are often overblown.
 It’s easy to forget the forest because the trees are ugly.
 Learn the truth about meth addiction facts today!